Himank-Kadian/ASP.NET-SalesSystem/README.md

 # SalesSystem-ERacing

 This is a project I worked on in my 3rd semester while studying at NAIT.
-I collaborated with 3 other developers and we bult the whole app together.
+I collaborated with 3 other developers to build a working environment for a Racing company (ERace).
 I was in charge of building the Sales Subsystem, which includes the pages Sales - In Store Purchase and Sales - Refund.
 Here's how they work:

 ## In Store Purchase